In situ characterization of qubit control lines: a qubit as a vector network analyzer: Appendix 1

 Fit $\exp(\vec{\Theta}_R t \cdot \vec{L}) \vec{v}(0)$ to this data with fitting parameters $\vec{\Theta}_R = \left( \Theta_x, \Theta_y,\Theta_z\right)$.
 Here, $t$ is the duration of the constant amplitude section of the pulses and $\vec{L} = \left(L_x, L_y, L_z\right)$, $L_x = \left( \begin{smallmatrix}0 & 0 & 0\\ 0 & 0 & -1\\0 & 1 & 0\end{smallmatrix}\right)$, $L_y = \left( \begin{smallmatrix}0 & 0 & 1\\ 0 & 0 & 0\\-1 & 0 & 0\end{smallmatrix}\right)$, $L_z = \left( \begin{smallmatrix}0 & -1 & 0\\ 1 & 0 & 0\\0 & 0 & 0\end{smallmatrix}\right)$ are the SO(3) generators of rotations about the $x$, $y$ and $z$ axis, respectively, and $\vec{v}(0) = \left(0, 0, -1\right)$ is the initial state of the system.
 The direction of $\vec{\Theta}$ determines the axis of rotation of the state vector on the Bloch sphere and the absolute value gives the Rabi frequency $|\vec{\Theta}|=\Omega_R$.
 If non-square pulses are used, $\vec{v}(0)$ can be made a fitting parameter to absorb the attack of the pulses.

 Ideally we expect $\vec{\Theta} = \left( A_x, 0,\delta \omega\right)$.
 However in the experiment we often observed small spontaneous detuning of the qubit $\Theta_z\neq0$ at larger amplitudes $A_x$.
-As an example, the data for $\Omega_R = 100$~MHz was taken assuming $\delta\omega = 0$ but shows (see Fig.~\ref{fig:trace}a) small oscillations for $\langle \sigma'_x(t)\rangle$ component.
+As an example, the data for $\Omega_R = 19.8$~MHz was taken assuming $\delta\omega = 0$ but shows (see Fig.~\ref{fig:trace}a) small oscillations for $\langle \sigma'_x(t)\rangle$ component.
 This spontaneous detuning can be absorbed in $\delta\omega$ and does not affect the results of the line calibration.

-In addition, we also observed a spurious component $\Theta_y\neq0$ due to phase difference between the tomography pulses and the qubit driving pulse.
-In particular, for $\delta\omega \neq 0$ the frequency of the driving pulse is different from the resonant tomography pulses which may lead to some phase difference depending on a particular technical details of the pulse generation.
+In addition, we also observed a spurious component $\Theta_y\neq0$ due to phase differences between the tomography pulses and the qubit driving pulse.
+In particular, for $\delta\omega \neq 0$ the frequency of the driving pulse is different from the frequency of the resonant tomography pulses which may lead to some phase difference depending on technical details of the pulse generation.
 This effect can be canceled in the post-processing of the data in Step 3.

 {\it Step 2:} Apply $x$-drive as in Step 1, add simultaneous $z$-drive at frequency $\omega_z = |\vec{\Theta}|$.
 Use a square pulse envelope for the $z$ driving pulses and sweep the duration of the $x$ and $z$ pulses.
 Use tomography to reconstruct the evolution of a state vector $\vec{v}_0(t) = \left( \langle \sigma'_x(t) \rangle, \langle \sigma'_y(t) \rangle,\langle \sigma'_z(t)\rangle\right)$.
 Due to $x$-drive the $y$ and $z$ components of the state vector oscillate with the Rabi frequency $\Omega_R$ while the $z$-drive modulates these oscillations at $\omega_R\ll\Omega_R$ (see Fig.~\ref{fig:trace}b).
 The duration of the pulses should be long enough to observe these slower oscillations.